milgra/tutorials/clojure-by-examples.md

 ```(reduce #(assoc %1 (key %2) (str (val %2) "nnn")) {} m1)```

+a reducer function always gets two parameters : the first is the starting value ( or the first item of the sequence of there is no starting value ) and the actual element

 ## Lexical bindings

-Clojure has no variables, it has immutable values, still, we need a lot of named values for our functions/algorithms,
+Clojure has no variables, it has immutable values, still, we need a lot of named values for our functions/algorithms, we use the ```let``` from for this

 ```
 (fn []
-  (let []
+  (let [str1 "I am a string"
+        num1 34
+        num2 575.77
+        vec1 [4 5 6]
+        map1 {:a 3 :b "b"}]
+    (println str1 num1 num2 vec1 map1)
   )
 )
 ```

-## Enter the editor
+## Destructuring

-Things are getting complicated now, we have to outgrow the repl and use a code editor with inline evaluation.
-Downlad your favorite editor with it's clojure plugin ( emacs - cider , visual studio code - calva , cursive ( IntelliJ ), etc ) and set it up.
-Start a repl session if you can, or start ```lein repl``` from a terminal and connect to it from your editor.

-let bindings

-destructuring